StorminStanley/st2workroom/README.md

   vagrant ssh st2dev
 ```

+While working with StackStorm, if you are developing on OSX and are mounting filesystems into
+the `st2dev` environment, you should consider setting up a SparseBundle and store your repo there.

+Instructions on how to do this can be found at https://plog.logston.me/Vagrant-development-environment-on-OSX/

 ### st2factory

 st2factory is used as a clean image to build artifacts for distribution (vagrant and docker).
 This